-Invisible braces like Invisalign use clear plastic aligners which guide teeth into position over time.
+The Invisalign system uses clear plastic aligners which guide teeth into position over time.
 They are suitable for up to 90% of teeth-straightening cases.

 Invisible braces can be slightly cheaper than what Damon Clear braces cost, and they have the added benefit of being removable and easy to clean.

-If you’re interested in Invisalign treatment, you can take a Smile Assessment to check your eligibility right now.
-You’ll get an answer in minutes, and then you can go on to book an appointment with your nearest provider.
+If you're interested in Invisalign treatment, you can take a Smile Assessment to check your eligibility.
+You'll get an answer in minutes, and then you can go on to book an appointment with your nearest provider.